You poured your heart into your book, but now you’re staring at the numbers, wondering how readers will discover it through effective book promotion.

 • Drives book sales through authentic, conversational promotion.

-Book Marketing Idea- 12 | Plan a Launch Timeline with Built-In Momentum
+Book Marketing Idea 12: Plan a Launch Timeline with Built-In Momentum

 Plan launch timeline with built in momentum for book advertising

-A launch timeline with built-in momentum gives your book maximum visibility and sustained buzz.
-Here’s how to do it:
+A structured launch timeline with progressive momentum maximizes book visibility and maintains sustained market interest.

 • Start 2–3 months early with teaser posts and cover reveals.